Chamaracperera/Attendance-Marking-System/README.md

 3. **View Reports** – Generate attendance reports with filtering options.
 4. **Export Data** – Download reports as **Excel/PDF** for analysis.
 5. **Receive Notifications** – Lecturers get notified of absences.
-6. **Add Lectures** – Lecturers can schedule lectures with Details.
+6. **Add Lectures and Events Details** – Lecturers and event managers can schedule lectures, events with details.
-7. **Add Events** – Event Managers can schedule events with Details.
+7. **View Lectures and Events Schedules** – students are able to view lectures, events from latest.

 ## 🖥 Technologies & Languages Used